 The group was never "God's one true church."
 A true church is not a particular church, but a spiritual organism composed of people from all nations that have placed their faith in Jesus as their Savior.
 What you were in, on the other hand, was an extremely unhealthy and destructive group known through the decades (at least since the 1970's) as a Bible-based "cult" that used coercive persuasion and sophisticated thought reform techniques to recruit and retain members.
 All mind-manipulating groups teach their members almost identical ideas which they call "truths": "We are the one true church"; "The end of the age/Kingdom is coming soon"; "God is working through the Apostle, Elijah, that Prophet, etc."; "We are God's elite," "Only we have the truth"; "If you leave this church, there is no hope for you," etc. These false, damaging lies played a big part--and still do--in deceiving and controlling all who follow Herbert Armstrong's teachings today.
 Even though you may never have been completely under the mind control of the group, you were undoubtedly strongly affected by it if you ever went to S.E.P.
 (Summer Education Program), Philadelphia Youth Camp, etc., or to Ambassador College or Imperial College (the latter now known as Armstrong College).

 Many times it is very hard to be able to open up to anyone about your experiences since you may have kept your emotions deeply buried for years.
 Or you may be having so much pain that you doubt if anyone could understand, or even believe you.
-If you find that you are having a very difficult time coping with day-to-day life, or unable to move beyond thinking about your experience, don't hesitate to talk to a safe person that you can confide in.
+If you find that you are having a very difficult time coping with day-to-day life, or unable to move beyond thinking about your experience, don't hesitate to talk to a safe person that you can confide in, even another survivor.
 It is painful to remain alone and isolated.
-Connecting with others that are willing to listen and who care about you can be a vital source of strength and encouragement and offer the validation that you are indeed not crazy.
-You may even want to get in touch with other child survivors who have experienced similar abuses.
+Connecting with others that are willing to listen, believe your story, and who care about you can be a vital source of strength and encouragement and offer the validation that you are indeed not crazy.
 And, unlike in the group, you are free to speak out and expose the abuse and shame of your past.

-Whether it is a friend or a counselor that you choose to open up to, make very sure that the person is someone that will believe your story and listen to you compassionately.
 If you decide on counseling, I encourage you to find a counselor that has a knowledge of abuse and trauma; someone that is warm, accepting, considerate, non-judgmental and who will validate your experiences.
-Don't stay with a counselor that tells you to "forget your past and move on" or insists that your problems are solely from "growing up in a dysfunctional family."
+Don't stay with one that tells you to "forget your past and move on" or insists that your problems are solely from "growing up in a dysfunctional family."
 Your counselor needs to be very patient and non-controlling with you.
 When you feel you have no hope for yourself, this kind of counselor will continue to have hope for you and not fail to remind you that you have worth.
 These kinds of counselors are rare, but they can be a very vital component in our healing.